3 min read

 What Changes are Coming to Microsoft Planner in 2026

-Microsoft is shifting Planner into a more modern task environment built for faster communication, structured templates, AI assistance, and better alignment with Teams.
-The update centers on four capabilities that your organization will notice immediately.
+Microsoft is shifting Planner into a more modern task environment.
+The focus is faster communication, structured templates, AI assistance, and tighter alignment with Teams.
+Four changes will be immediately noticeable:

 1. Task chat replaces traditional task comments